-Surreal Jezreel's Tower and the prophet Joanna Southcott
+The Surreal Folly Jezreel's Tower and Its Connection With the Prophet Joanna Southcott

 On 27th July 1875, White enlisted as a Private in the British army and joined the second battalion of the 16th Regiment of Foot (the Bedfordshire Regiment), based at Chatham, Kent and in February 1876 was posted to Secunderabad in India for 5 years.

 Soon afterwards, he became interested in the apocalyptic teachings of Joanna Southcott (1750–1814).
 In 1881 he adopted the name James Jershom Jezreel.
 "Jershom" was a misspelling of "Gershom," the name of the first child of Moses.
 "Jezreel came from Hosea, which read, "Then shall the children of Israel and the children of Judah be gathered together and appoint themselves one Head, for great shall be the day of Jezreel."